- 18-20 Player Roster

 Teams may not discover a Player who played at a four-year collegiate institution during the college Season immediately prior to the date of discovery.
 If a Player has completed her college eligibility in the Season immediately prior to the date of her discovery and was not on the College Draft list, she shall not be permitted to play in the League for the current Season.

 The discovery period for Discovery Players is as set forth in the Competition Calendar.
-After the Roster Freeze Date the Discovery List is frozen as no signings will be made for the remainder of that Season.
+After the Roster Freeze Date the Discovery List is wiped clean as only goalkeeper replacement signings will be made for the remainder of that Season.

 Multiple Claims for the Same Player